 Use this map to find all places mentioned in the article below.

-For obvious reasons, many penniless students from the Budapest University of Technology prefer the dirt-cheap and a bit grungy drinking joints off Bartók Béla Boulevard.
+For obvious reasons, many penniless students from the university go to the dirt-cheap (and a bit grungy) drinking joints off Bartók Béla Boulevard.
 Two that I can safely recommend are Borpatika and Libella.
 Aside from students, retired neighborhood regulars with a fondness for alcohol also congregate here.

 If you've found this useful, please consider supporting Offbeat.
 Our content is free, so your contributions go a long way toward maintaining and growing the website.